The prodigiously talented Inherent Vice director reveals what makes him tick.

 What Jonny Greenwood did on his holidays makes for rousing cinematic statement.

-The Master star discusses his special relationship with his long-time friend and collaborator, Paul Thomas Anderson.
+The star of Paul Thomas Anderson’s The Master discusses his special relationship with his long-time friend and collaborator.